 Parents will need to bring a lunch, sleeping bag, change of clothing, which will remain at the center, disposable diapers (if needed for children not toilet trained or who are actively toilet training), and any comfort items needed for sleeping.
 Please have everything clearly labeled.

-A part day option schedule is available for Red Owl class.
-Part day runs until lunchtime
+A part day option schedule is available for Orange and Red Owl class.
+Part day ends prior to lunch

-3K Preschool - 3 years as of September 1st
+3K - 3 years as of September 1st

 Our 3’s classrooms allow the children to pursue activities, which are considered to be in the realm of the traditional preschool curriculum.
 There is ample opportunity for exploration and imaginative play with large blocks, dress up clothing, housekeeping and building equipment (among other toys), as well as structured learning activities.
 Concepts introduced in the previous classroom are expanded.
 For example, a child is pasting to complete a definite project, cutting on a line to make a square or circle, drawing between two lines to develop eye/hand coordination and beginning writing skills.
 Children continue work on numbers, counting and shapes and the alphabet are introduced.
 Children also continue their large motor skills through activities during our indoor and outdoor gym time.
 This class has a 2:16 ratio